top of page

 celia@jhmi.edu

-Celia Fernandez Brillet is a third-year PhD Candidate in the Department of Biomedical Engineering at the Johns Hopkins University School of Medicine.
+Celia Fernandez Brillet is a Ph.D.
+Candidate in the Department of Biomedical Engineering at the Johns Hopkins University School of Medicine.
 In 2020, she completed her BS in Biomedical Engineering at Universidad Carlos III de Madrid (Spain), where she graduated with honors at the top of her class and School of Engineering.
 Additionally, she spent several months studying at other universities around the world sponsored by academic excellence scholarships, including Stanford University, Imperial College London, University of Maryland, and Vrije Universiteit.

 Celia is passionate about bridging the gap between medicine and engineering.
 She is especially interested in the design of medical devices to interface with the nervous system.
 In the lab, she is working on extending the functionality of vestibular implants by testing the safety of chronic DC stimulation and exploring stimulation of the otolith end organs.
 She is also involved in the human clinical trial.